 The Company recognizes revenue under its flying agreements and under its lease, airport services and other service agreements when the service is provided under the applicable agreement.
-Under the Company's capacity purchase agreements with United, Delta, American and Alaska (each, a "major airline partner"), the major airline partner generally pays the Company a fixed-fee for each departure, flight hour (measured from takeoff to landing, excluding taxi time) or block hour (measured from takeoff to landing, including taxi time) incurred, and an amount per aircraft in service each month with additional incentives based on flight completion and on-time performance.
+Under the Company's capacity purchase agreements with United, Delta, American and Alaska (each, a "major airline partner"), the major airline partner generally pays the Company a fixed-fee for each departure, flight hour (measured from takeoff to landing, excluding taxi time) or block hour (measured from takeoff to landing, including taxi time) incurred, and an amount per aircraft in service each month (a portion of which is accounted for as aircraft lease consideration), with additional incentives based on flight completion, on-time performance or other performance metrics.
 The major airline partner also directly pays for or reimburses the Company for certain direct expenses incurred under the capacity purchase agreement, such as fuel, airport landing fees and airport rents.
 Under the capacity purchase agreements, the Company's performance obligation is met when each flight is completed, measured in completed block hours, and is reflected in flying agreements revenue.
 The transaction price for the capacity purchase agreements is determined from the fixed-fee consideration, incentive consideration and directly reimbursed expenses earned as flights are completed over the agreement term.
-For the years ended December 31, 2022, 2021 and 2020, capacity purchase arrangements represented approximately 88.0%, 84.3% and 87.0% of the Company's flying agreements revenue, respectively.
+For the years ended December 31, 2023, 2022 and 2021, capacity purchase arrangements represented approximately 86.5%, 88.0% and 84.3% of the Company's flying agreements revenue, respectively.

-Under the Company's prorate arrangements (also referred to as a "prorate" or "revenue-sharing" agreement), the major airline partner and the Company negotiate a passenger fare proration formula, pursuant to which the Company receives a percentage of the ticket revenues for those passengers traveling for one portion of their trip on a Company airline and the other portion of their trip on the major airline partner.
+Under the Company's prorate arrangements (also referred to as a "prorate" agreements), the major airline partner and the Company negotiate a passenger fare proration formula, pursuant to which the Company receives a percentage of the ticket revenues for those passengers traveling for one portion of their trip on a Company airline and the other portion of their trip on the major airline partner.
 Under the Company's prorate flying agreements, the performance obligation is met and revenue is recognized when each flight is completed based upon the portion of the prorate passenger fare the Company determines that it will receive for each completed flight.
 The transaction price for the prorate agreements is determined from the proration formula derived from each passenger ticket amount on each completed flight over the agreement term.
-For the years ended December 31, 2022, 2021 and 2020, prorate flying agreements represented approximately 12.0%, 15.7%, and 13.0% of the Company's flying agreements revenue, respectively.
+Certain routes under the Company's prorate arrangements are subsidized by the U.S. Department of Transportation under the Essential Air Service ("EAS") program, a program created to ensure small communities in the United States maintain a minimum level of scheduled air service.
+The EAS contracts are generally two years in duration and the Company recognizes EAS revenue on a per-completed-flight basis pursuant to the terms of each contract.
+Under the Company's charter operations, SWC, the Company negotiates a fare for the charter flight with the customer.
+The performance obligation is met and revenue is recognized upon completion of the flight.
+For the years ended December 31, 2023, 2022 and 2021, prorate flying agreements and SWC revenue represented approximately 13.5%, 12.0%, and 15.7% of the Company's flying agreements revenue, respectively.

-The following table represents the Company's flying agreements revenue by type for the years ended December 31, 2022, 2021 and 2020 (in thousands):
+The following table represents the Company's flying agreements revenue by type for the years ended December 31, 2023, 2022 and 2021 (in thousands):